What A-levels do you need to study law?

 Alternatively, what A-level subjects are useful for law?

-- essay-based subjects such as history or English will set you in good stead for law at degree level.
+- Essay-based subjects such as history or English will set you up nicely for law at degree level.

-- many law students take at least one 'facilitating' subject such as a foreign language, maths, science, English, history or geography, which are deemed as good choices for students who want to keep their degree options flexible.
+- Many law students take subjects like a foreign language, maths, science, English, history or geography – these are good choices for students who want to keep their degree options flexible.

 You can browse law courses here on The Uni Guide to learn more, including full entry requirements and the common A-level subjects current students apply with – compare these to get an idea of how flexible a university may be on the subjects they actually accept, against what they ask for upfront.

-Examples of law degree requirementsBelow are a range of Bachelor of Law (with Honours) courses offered by different universities and the A-level entry requirements they ask for (as of 8 January 2019):
+Examples of law degree requirementsBelow are a range of Bachelor of Law (with honours) courses offered by different universities and the A-level entry requirements for 2024 students:

-As well as satisfying any qualification and grade requirements, you’ll need to write a strong personal statement to stand out and possibly sit an entry test.
+As well as satisfying any qualification and grade requirements, you’ll need to write a strong personal statement to stand out and possibly sit an entry test known as the Lnat (the Law National Aptitude Test).

 Other similar degree subjects